vncg/react-admin/docs/index.md

 Yes.

-React-admin uses an adapter approach, with a concept called *Data Providers*.
+vn-kooch-react-admin uses an adapter approach, with a concept called *Data Providers*.
 Existing providers can be used as a blueprint to design your API, or you can write your own Data Provider to query an existing API.
 Writing a custom Data Provider is a matter of hours.

 ![Data Provider architecture](./img/data-provider.png)